AndreaBe99/multimodal-interaction-project/README.md

 ├── models                      # Folder containing models
 │  └── ...
-├── notebooks                   # Folder containing experiments and tests (not used in the project) │  └── ...
-├── references                  # Folder containing references documents │  ├── images                  # Folder containing images referenced in the documents │  │  └── ...
+├── notebooks                   # Folder containing experiments and tests (not used in the project) │  └── train.ipynb              # Notebook for training the model, it is the same code of folder train ├── references                  # Folder containing references documents │  ├── images                   # Folder containing images referenced in the documents │  │  └── canonical_face_model_uv_visualization.png # Points for face landmarks │  └── test                     # Folder containing test scripts │     └── ...
-│  └── ...
 ├── reports                     # Folder containing reports document and images │  ├── figures                  # Folder containing images referenced in the documents │  │  └── ...
 │  └── ...
-├── src                         # Folder containing source code │  ├── data                     # Folder containing data for the project │  │  ├── audio                 # Folder containing audio data, as audio recordings.
-│  │  │  └── ...
-│  │  ├── video                 # Folder containing video data, as video recordings.
-│  │  │  └── ...
-│  │  ├── images                # Folder containing images data, as images used fot the GUI of the project.
-│  │  │  └── ...
-│  │  └── dataframes            # Folder containing dataframes.
-│  │     └── ...
-│  ├── libs                     # Folder containing libraries for the project │  │  ├── detection             # Folder containing detection libraries for the project
+├── src                         # Folder containing source code │  ├── app                      # Folder containing libraries for the project │  │  ├── detection             # Folder containing detection libraries for the project
 │  │  │  ├── detector.py        # Class for managing detection
 │  │  │  ├── drowsiness.py      # Class for managing drowsiness detection